 - Optimization of those molecules to increase affinity, selectivity, efficacy, metabolic stability, and bioavailability.
 Many people think that it’s easy to find a drug from a plant – but unless the molecule is “fine-tuned” it may not work.
 Or it may be too expensive.
 Or it may be toxic.

 Getting to this point is essentially basic science, with teams of scientists working at the molecular and biochemical level just to get a potential drug.
-Like the story of the Chinese researcher looking for the malaria cure, it’s mostly dead ends.
-In science however, failure or dead ends, are often the driver to narrow down a potentially successful molecule.
+Like the story of the Chinese researcher looking for the malaria cure, it results in mostly dead-ends.
+In science, however, failure or dead ends, are often the evidence necessary to narrow down a potentially successful molecule.
 It’s how science works.